Referring an Academic Integrity Case

 Referrals generally fall into two categories: academic integrity and/or behavioral misconduct.

 Please direct all questions and referrals regarding academic misconduct to the Director of Academic Integrity, CAB 111, (615) 898-2533.

 All behavioral misconduct referrals should be directed to the Office of Student Conduct.

 All referrals require DOCUMENTATION.
 Documentation should include the student’s full name, M number, phone number, and the relevant details describing the behavior in question.
 The documentation must also include the name and current contact information for the person referring the student for discipline.
-Please use the referral form found on this website to refer a student.

 All referrals do not end up becoming DISCIPLINARY CASES.
 A referral means that the matter will be reviewed and may result in a disciplinary case being opened against a student.
 The Office of Academic Affairs does not open cases against faculty members or professional staff members unless those people are also students at the institution.

 ALL Academic Integrity referrals must use the above form to submit a referral to the Director of Academic Integrity.

 The submitted form must include a copy of the academic work in question as well as any supporting evidence to substantiate the claim of academic integrity violation.